 Edible Shoreline course cost

 Prices for 2018 tbc.
-Dependent on being able to find a suitable coastal location with the right course venue nearby.
+This course is dependent on being able to find a suitable coastal location for foraging with the right course venue for cooking nearby.

 Gurnard fillet with seaweed butter and sea beet